What is self-service sign-up for Azure Active Directory?

 - Create email-based sign-up flows that quickly allow users to create identities using their easy-to-remember work email aliases

-- A self-service-created Azure AD directory can be turned into a managed directory that can be used for other services
+- A self-service-created Azure AD tenant can be turned into a managed tenant that can be used for other services

 Terms and definitions